k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 4. An automatically-generated new reference table has been created; as seen below, it is comprised of external data source table.

-   > Note: Once the reference table is auto generated a corresponding population flow is auto generated too.
+   > Note: Once the reference table is auto generated, a corresponding population flow is auto generated too.

    ![images](images/22_02_web_reference_table_creation_final_result.png)